IEC

 And that's how standards are developed!

 It is clear you can directly influence this process by actively participating in a technical committee or working group.
 Interested?
-Click technical committees on the right.
+Contact us.